rougier/numpy-100/README.rst

       print(S)

 #.
 Consider a set of p matrices wich shape (n,n) and a set of p vectors with shape (n,1).
-   How to compute the sum of of the p matrix products at once ? (result has shape (n,1))
+   How to compute the sum of of the p matrix products at once ? (result has shape (n,1)) (★★★☆☆)

    .. code-block:: python

-      # Author: Stéfan van der Walt
+      # Author: Stefan van der Walt

       p, n = 10, 20
       M = np.ones((p,n,n))